 After registering, each team member receives a support packet with support letters and prayer cards to be used in raising your Project Expense.
 These letters and prayer cards are designed to give your supporters relevant information of Teen Missions and the team you are going on.
 Make a list of family, friends, church members and others who would be potential supporters.
 Send each person on the list a support letter and prayer card.

-YES, Go to our Donate Page for more information.
+YES, Go to our Give Page for more information.

 There are a number of deadlines that we suggest team members aim for:

-30 Day Deadline: 30 days after receiving your support packet, team leaders and members should have their first $300, and their paperwork turned into the Teen Mission office.
+30 Day Deadline: Thirty days after receiving your support packet, team leaders and members should have their first $300, and paperwork turned into the Teen Mission office.

 May 1: All of your Project Expense should be in for Teen Boot Camp

 May 15: All of your Project Expense should be in for Preteen Boot Camp

 You will need to call the Teen Missions office to see whether it is possible to switch to a less expensive team for which you have sufficient funds.
 There are also change fees to cover administrative costs and possible airline penalties.

 The Project Expenses that team members raise are dispersed by Teen Missions to cover the expenses of the team transportation, food, building supplies and operational expenses.